VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

   print x, y; x, y = y, x
 end
 ```
-3. Immediately before the open parenthesis that starts the argument list of a function for he call and function definition
+3. Immediately before the open parenthesis that starts the argument list of a function for it call or function definition
 ```
 -- bad
 spam (1)